adadouche/demo-iot-automotive-simulator/README.md

 ## Run the CARLA Simulator with steering wheel and with CAN integration

+> This will only work with USB Remotisation which is only available via the Amazon Client consle not via the web client.

 In a new terminal as your target user, execute the following commands:

 ```sh